This article has links to products and services we love, which we may make commission from.

 Rise and shine early today!

-Park in the town of Waitsfield or you may struggle to find parking at the forest.
+Park in the town of Waitsfield or you may struggle to find parking in the forest.

 After your hike, you can enjoy a picnic in the park or take a tour of Hartshorn’s Organic Farm Stand & Maple Sugar House (54 Quarry Rd), where you can have lunch.

 After lunch, stop at Pine Brook Covered Bridge (1283 N Rd) before heading to Warren Falls while enjoying the Route 100 Scenic Byway.

 The next stop on this Vermont fall foliage road trip is Warren Falls (3919 Vermont Rte 100).